oysterhr/tabasco/README.md

 ## Development

+Clone the repository, install the dependencies and run the tests with bundle exec rspec.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/tabasco.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/tabasco/blob/main/CODE_OF_CONDUCT.md).
+Bug reports and pull requests are welcome on GitHub at https://github.com/oysterhr/tabasco.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/oysterhr/tabasco/blob/main/CODE_OF_CONDUCT.md).

 ## License